robsob91/VoatClient/README.md

 ## Known bugs

-Method `clean_title` of `VoatClient` does its best to convert Unicode to its  ASCII equivalent but the implementation is just a hack and Russian text is not properly converted.
+Method `clean_title` of `VoatClient` does its best to convert Unicode to its  ASCII equivalent but the implementation is just a hack and Cyrillic is not properly converted.
 Better implementations are welcome.

 ## Future